Why we get left and right confused

 The serious business section: medicine, flights and strokes

-You might have been distracted by dolphins and whether they can be milked at the time, but near the beginning of this blog I mentioned that I now get left and right the correct way round about 95% of the time.
-There are probably many other people who get left and right confused at least some of the time, because humans are not perfect.
+Near the beginning of this blog I mentioned that I now get left and right the correct way round about 95% of the time.
+There are many other people who get left and right confused at least some of the time, because humans are not perfect.
 Not even Mr The Rock is perfect, though I admit he is probably the closest we’re going to get as a species.

 So… what circumstances make it more likely that someone will mix up left and right?
 A lot of the research I found on this problem came from studies done with medical students in Northern Ireland, where there is a group of researchers who are really interested in why and how doctors get left and right mixed up.
-This doesn’t happen that often in medicine, but when it does the results can be really serious – like when someone’s got cancer in their left kidney and has an operation to take it out, but their right kidney is mistakenly removed instead.
+This kind of mix-up doesn’t happen that often in medicine, but when it does the results can be really serious.
+Imagine you need an operation on your right eye, but when you come round you find it’s your left eye that’s been operated on.

 Medicine as a profession is, apparently, very bad at acknowledging that these kinds of human errors can occur compared to other industries – like aviation – where getting left and right mixed up could be equally serious.
-However, research is starting to show what kinds of things can lead to left-right errors in medicine, including stress, fatigue, language barriers between medical staff and patients, senior staff making it difficult for junior staff to challenge errors, and even subtle problems like the lighting being better on one side of the room than the other.
+However, research is starting to reveal what kinds of things can lead to left-right errors in medicine, including stress, fatigue, language barriers between medical staff and patients, senior staff making it difficult for junior staff to challenge errors, and even subtleties like the lighting being better on one side of the room than the other.
 Distraction can also be a problem – not the background noise of being in a hospital so much as being interrupted with information that needs to be attended to.
-Of course, these factors don’t only apply in medical scenarios, and it’s helpful to know that we might be prone to making errors about left and right in any situation which is stressful or tiring and take steps to double-check what we’re doing.

-The good news is that there are now protocols in use to prevent these kinds of errors, like double-checking you’re doing the correct procedure in the correct place on the correct patient, time-outs before a procedure, and marking the site for the procedure with a Sharpie – though you need to be careful about doing this as Sharpie marks can get transferred from, say, one hand to the other on a nervous, sweaty patient who’s rubbing their hands together.
+Thankfully, there are now protocols in use to prevent these kinds of medical errors, like double-checking you’re doing the correct procedure in the correct area of the body on the correct patient, time-outs before a procedure, and marking the site for the procedure with a Sharpie.
+Obviously, mistakes can still happen, like a nervous, sweaty patient rubbing their hands together and accidentally transferring a mark from one hand to another.
+But they should be much less likely with these kinds of protocols.

 Lastly, sometimes getting left and right confused can be a sign of a serious problem for the person it’s happening to.
 While many of us get left and right confused every now and then in the course of our everyday lives, if it happens suddenly to someone who’s been fine at it before it can indicate a neurological condition called Gerstmann’s syndrome, which is normally the result of a stroke damaging the left parietal lobe, though sometimes it can happen with damage to another area of the brain.

-There are three major symptoms that happen in a lot of strokes, which you might be familiar with from the FAST test.
+There are three major signs that happen in a lot of strokes, which you might be familiar with from the FAST test.

 Suddenly getting left and right confused.